nkashyap/console.io/Readme.md

 window.ConfigIO = {
     //URL to connect back
 	url: 'http://nodeserver:port/',

-	// SSL is not supported yet
-	secure: false,

 	// set it to true to enable WebIO (web console)  (optional)
 	web: true,